sebampuero/dummy-discord-bot/README.md

 Discord bot made with the Discord API Wrapper [discord.py](https://discordpy.readthedocs.io/en/latest/index.html)

 Current functions:
-* Music playback using YoutubeDL + ability to save spotify playlists
+* Music playback using YoutubeDL + ability to save spotify playlists + soundcloud
 * Radio playback + ability to add new radio links (must be Content-Type mp3 or aac)
 * Welcome audios for guild members when they join a voice channel + ability to add new audios for every guild member
 * TTS